AltSchool/dynamic-rest/README.md

 ```

 An API consumer can navigate to these relationship endpoints in order to obtain information about the related records.
 DREST will automatically create
-the relationship endpoints for you -- no additional code is required:
+the relationship endpoints -- no additional code is required:

 ```
 -->